 Taking Long Exposure Photos with a DSLR or Mirrorless Camera

-Another critical camera setting is a delayed shutter release, which helps avoid camera shake.
-Even if you’re using a tripod, there is a slight shake after pressing the shutter button; delayed release ensures that the camera is stable when the shutter releases and your images are clear.
+- Delayed Release: Adding two or ten seconds of delayed shutter release helps avoid camera shake.
+Even if you’re using a tripod, there is a slight shake after pressing the shutter button; delayed release ensures the camera is stable when the shutter releases and your images are clear.

 If you have an iPhone 6s or newer, you can use the Live Photos feature to create long exposures.
 Here are the instructions for an iPhone 12.
 Other models may have some slight variations.

-Open the Camera app and tap the Live Photo button (the circular icon with a concentric circle on the top right).
+Open the Camera app and tap the Live Photo button (the circular icon on the top right).

 Tap on the shutter button to take a live photo.